vedant-z/ITP-2022/Assignment-1/Readme.md

 There exists no such pairs
 ```
 ### Theory
-We are given a sorted and rotated array and
-then we have to merge it and after that the
-problem is to check that whether there exists a
-pair with a given sum or not in merged array.
-So
-in this assignment we are trying to find the
-solution of this query.---
+We are given a sorted and rotated array and then we have to merge it and after that the problem is to check that whether there exists a pair with a given sum or not in merged array.
+So in this assignment we are trying to find the solution of this query.---

 ### Analysis

 **Time Complexity**
+O(N^2) will be the TIME Complexity of the given code.

 ---